Round little parcels, filled with fruit, are perfect for dessert, a picnic, party or snack.

 - 2 tablespoons honey

 - 1/2 cup finely chopped toasted California walnuts

 - extra walnuts for sprinkling

-Cut each 5-layer stack of filo dough into four equal squares.
+- Cut each 5-layer stack of phyllo dough into four equal squares.
 Carefully lift each square of layered dough and gently ease into each buttered muffin cup.
-Scoop a scant ¼ cup of the cooled apple mixture into each filo-lined muffin cup.
+Scoop a scant 1/4 cup of the cooled apple mixture into each phyllo-lined muffin cup.
 Using your fingers, scrunch the dough that is overlapping the sides of each muffin cup up and over the top of the mixture to make a spiky top.